Display list: Home computer display list functionality

-Another system using a Display List-like feature in hardware is the Amiga, which, not coincidentally, was also designed by some of the same people who made the Atari 8-bits custom hardware.
-The Amiga display hardware was extremely sophisticated for its time and, once directed to produce a display mode, it would continue to do so automatically for every following scan line.
+Another system using a Display List-like feature in hardware is the Amiga, which, not coincidentally, was also designed by some of the same people who developed the custom hardware for the Atari 8-bit computers.
+Once directed to produce a display mode, it would continue to do so automatically for every following scan line.
 The computer also included a dedicated co-processor, called "Copper", which ran a simple program or 'Copper List' intended for modifying hardware registers in sync with the display.
 The Copper List instructions could direct the Copper to wait for the display to reach a specific position on the screen, and then change the contents of hardware registers.
 In effect, it was a processor dedicated to servicing raster interrupts.
 The Copper was used by Workbench to mix multiple display modes (multiple resolutions and color palettes on the monitor at the same time), and by numerous programs to create rainbow and gradient effects on the screen.
 The Amiga Copper was also capable of reconfiguring the sprite engine mid-frame, with only one scanline of delay.
 This allowed the Amiga to draw more than its 8 hardware sprites, so long as the additional sprites did not share scanlines (or the one scanline gap) with more than 7 other sprites. i.e., so long as at least one sprite had finished drawing, another sprite could be added below it on the screen.
-Additionally, the later 32-bit AGA chipset allowed drawing bigger sprites (more pixels per row) whilst retaining the same multiplexing.
-Note that the Amiga also had dedicated block-shifter ("blitter") hardware, which could draw larger objects into a framebuffer.
+Additionally, the later 32-bit AGA chipset allowed the drawing of bigger sprites (more pixels per row) while retaining the same multiplexing.
+The Amiga also had dedicated block-shifter ("blitter") hardware, which could draw larger objects into a framebuffer.
 This was often used in place of, or in addition to, sprites.

-In more primitive systems, the results of a display list can be simulated, though at the cost of CPU-intensive writes to certain display-mode, color-control, or other visual effect registers in the video device, rather than a series of rendering commands executed by the device.
+In more primitive systems, the results of a display list can be simulated, though at the cost of CPU-intensive writes to certain display modes, color control, or other visual effect registers in the video device, rather than a series of rendering commands executed by the device.
 Thus, one must create the displayed image using some other rendering process, either before or while the CPU-driven display generation executes.
 In many cases, the image is also modified or re-rendered between frames.
 The image is then displayed in various ways, depending on the exact way in which the CPU-driven display code is implemented.